The best anime games of 2025 are just as varied and unique as the Japanese films, TV, and manga series they’re inspired by.

 Another popular anime that needs no introduction, Attack on Titan has been well represented in gaming, with the latest release being Attack on Titan 2.

-The story follows after the hack-and-slash title Attack on Titan: Wings of Freedom, which was first released in Japan back in February 2016.
+The story follows after the hack-and-slash title Attack on Titan: Wings of Freedom, which was initially released in Japan back in February 2016.

 Players take on the role of a nameless hero joining humanity’s ongoing fight to exterminate the terrifying titans once and for all.

-The game features several refinements over the original, including more polished gameplay that’s sure to appeal to both newcomers and existing fans.
+The game features several refinements over the original, including more enhanced gameplay that’s sure to appeal to both newcomers and dedicated fans.

-The Psycho-Pass series is worth looking into if you like anime set in dystopian worlds where people struggle to hold onto their precious freedoms.
+The Psycho-Pass series is worth looking into if you like anime set in dystopian worlds where people struggle to hold onto their cherished freedoms.

-Mandatory Happiness is set in 22nd-century Japan where the government has implemented software to monitor every aspect of citizens’ lives.
+Mandatory Happiness is set in 22nd-century Japan where the government has implemented software to monitor every facet of citizens’ lives.

 You play as a police inspector who harnesses this technology to track down criminals and solve cases based on the original anime.